angular/angular/aio/content/guide/ngmodule-faq.md

-`BrowserModule` also re-exports `CommonModule` from `@angular/common`, which means that components in the `AppModule` also have access to the Angular directives every app needs, such as `NgIf` and `NgFor`.
+`BrowserModule` also re-exports `CommonModule` from `@angular/common`, which means that components in the `AppModule` also have access to the Angular directives every application needs, such as `NgIf` and `NgFor`.

 Do not import `BrowserModule` in any other module.
 *Feature modules* and *lazy-loaded modules* should import `CommonModule` instead.